raggleton/PythiaPlotter/README.md

 ## What Else Should I Know:

-- If you are feeling brave, use the latest, greatest version in the `restructure_jan_2015` branch, or for an example of the Tikz layout, look in the `hepMcReader` branch.
+- If you are feeling brave, use the latest, greatest version in the `restructure_jan_2015` branch, or for an example of the TikZ layout, look in the `hepMcReader` branch.

 ## What Improvements Are Being Working On:

 See TODO.md

 Wishlist:

-- Parse: Pythia8 from CMSSW (Mini)AOD files, Pythia6...?
+- Parse: More parsers?
+- Printer: JS?